Wyclef Jean

 BirthdayOct 17, 1969

-BiographyNel Ust Wyclef Jean ( WY-klef ZHON; born October 17, 1969) is a Haitian rapper and singer.
+BiographyNelust Wyclef Jean ( WY-klef ZHON; born October 17, 1969) is a Haitian rapper, singer, songwriter, and record producer.
 Born in Haiti, Jean emigrated to the United States as a child.
-He gained fame as a founding member of the Fugees, a New Jersey–based hip hop trio he formed in 1990 with Lauryn Hill and Pras Michel, serving as the group's lead producer and guitarist.
+He gained fame as a member of the Fugees, a hip-hop trio he formed with Lauryn Hill and Pras, serving as the group's lead producer and guitarist.
 Their second album The Score (1996) became one of the best-selling albums of all time.
-Following the Fugees' success, Jean launched a solo career with Wyclef Jean Presents The Carnival (1997), which featured the Billboard Hot 100-top ten hit "Gone till November".
+Jean launched a solo career with Wyclef Jean Presents The Carnival (1997), which spawned the hit singles "We Trying to Stay Alive" and "Gone till November".

-Also in 1997, Jean guest appeared on Destiny's Child's breakout single "No, No, No".
-Afterwards, he co-wrote the 1999 singles "My Love Is Your Love" for Whitney Houston, and "Maria Maria" for Santana.
-His second solo album, The Ecleftic: 2 Sides II a Book (2000), was supported by the top 40 single "911" (featuring Mary J. Blige), and received platinum certification by the Recording Industry Association of America (RIAA).
+Jean produced the remix for "No, No, No" by Destiny's Child, which became their breakthrough single.
+He also co-wrote the 1999 singles "My Love Is Your Love" for Whitney Houston and "Maria Maria" for Santana.
+His second album, The Ecleftic: 2 Sides II a Book (2000), was supported by the single "911" (featuring Mary J. Blige), and received platinum certification by the Recording Industry Association of America (RIAA).
 His third album, Masquerade (2002), peaked within the top ten of the Billboard 200.
-He guest performed on Shakira's 2006 single, "Hips Don't Lie", which peaked atop the Billboard Hot 100.
-The following year, his single "Sweetest Girl (Dollar Bill)" (featuring Akon, Lil Wayne and Niia) peaked within the chart's top 20; it served as lead single for his sixth studio album and final release on a major label, Carnival Vol. II: Memoirs of an Immigrant (2007).
+He was featured on Shakira's 2006 single, "Hips Don't Lie", which peaked atop the Billboard Hot 100.
+Released the following year, his single "Sweetest Girl (Dollar Bill)" (featuring Akon, Lil Wayne and Niia), served as lead single for his sixth studio album and final release on a major label, Carnival Vol. II: Memoirs of an Immigrant (2007).

-Alongside his recording career, Jean has produced and co-wrote several hit songs for other artists.
-He also worked with rock icons Bono and Mick Jagger, and co-wrote "Dar um Jeito (We Will Find a Way)", the official 2014 FIFA World Cup anthem, alongside Carlos Santana, Avicii, and Alexandre Pires.
-Jean contributed to various film and television projects, including scoring The Agronomist (2003) and appearing on the Emmy-nominated 30 Rock episode "Kidney Now!".
-In 2004, Jean co-wrote and performed "Million Voices" for Hotel Rwanda, earning a Golden Globe nomination for Best Original Song.
+Alongside his recording career, Jean has produced and co-wrote several hit songs for other artists, including the rock artists Bono and Mick Jagger, and co-wrote "Dar um Jeito (We Will Find a Way)", the official 2014 FIFA World Cup anthem, alongside Carlos Santana, Avicii, and Alexandre Pires.
+Jean also contributed to various film and television projects, including scoring The Agronomist (2003) and appeared on the Emmy-nominated 30 Rock episode "Kidney Now!".
+In 2004, Jean co-wrote "Million Voices" for Hotel Rwanda, earning a Golden Globe nomination for Best Original Song.

 Beyond music, Jean has been active in Haitian politics and philanthropy.
 In 2007, he was appointed Ambassador-at-Large of Haiti and later ran for the 2010 Haitian presidency, but was deemed ineligible due to residency requirements.
 His charity, Yéle Haiti, raised funds for Haitian relief efforts, including the 2010 Haitian earthquake, before disbanding amid financial scrutiny.
-Jean has won three Grammy Awards, and his production work on Santana's Supernatural (1999) was later recognized by the Grammy Hall of Fame.
-He also received the BET Humanitarian Award and NAACP Vanguard Award.
+Jean has won three Grammy Awards, while his work as a producer has been recognized by the Grammy Hall of Fame.
+He is the recipient of the BET Humanitarian Award and the NAACP Vanguard Award.
 In 2011, Haitian President Michel Martelly awarded him the National Order of Honour and Merit.
 Jean is among the few artists to chart on 16 different Billboard radio charts.

 Biography from the Wikipedia article Wyclef Jean.
 Licensed under CC-BY-SA.
 Full list of contributors on Wikipedia.